 Add to that the Integrative Wellness Center, and you have a whole new dimension- a health coach with a wellness team who can guide you through selecting your personal strategies for optimum health.

-At the Andrew Weil, M.D., Integrative Wellness Center, we believe that optimum health is not just the absence of disease, but rather a sense of wholeness and balance that creates an inner resilience to meet the demands of living without being overwhelmed.
+At the Integrative Wellness Center, we believe that optimum health is not just the absence of disease, but rather a sense of wholeness and balance that creates an inner resilience to meet the demands of living without being overwhelmed.
 This allows you to interact with the world without succumbing to the pressures it presents.
 You can be exposed to germs and not get infections, allergens and not get allergies, carcinogens and not get cancer.
 As a result of living this way, optimum health also brings with it a sense of freedom, joy, and confidence.